Guido Cantelli: Performances and recordings

 Cantelli left a small legacy of commercial and live recordings.
 Among these are recordings of Beethoven's 7th symphony (ASD 254) and 5th piano concerto (with Walter Gieseking and the New York Philharmonic Orchestra in Carnegie Hall from 25 March 1956), Symphony No. 29 (Mozart) on HMV's ALP 1461, Schubert's 8th symphony (ALP 1325), Brahms' 1st (ALP 1152) and 3rd symphonies (BLP 1083), Franck's D minor symphony (ALP 1219 mono issue) (with the NBC Symphony in Carnegie Hall in stereo from 6 April 1954), Mussorgsky's Pictures at an Exhibition, Paul Hindemith's Symphony: Mathis der Maler, Liszt's 2nd piano concerto with Claudio Arrau, and shorter pieces by Ravel (ALP 1207), Rossini, and others.
 He recorded Vivaldi's The Four Seasons with the New York Philharmonic for Columbia Records.
-He recorded a fine performance of Tchaikovsky’s Pathetique Symphony with The Philharmonia Orchestra [HMV].
+He also recorded a performance of Tchaikovsky's Pathétique Symphony with The Philharmonia Orchestra [HMV].

-His one surviving opera performance is of Così fan tutte, from La Scala in 1956.
+His one surviving opera performance is a Così fan tutte, from La Scala in 1956.
 There is also a live recording of the Verdi Requiem (with Herva Nelli).
 He conducted the Mozart Requiem at La Scala in 1950.
 There are live recordings with the New York Philharmonic of Beethoven's first and fifth piano concertos, with Rudolf Serkin as soloist, from 1953 and 1954, respectively.

 The Franck, Brahms 3rd, Schubert 8th, and Beethoven 7th symphonies were among his few stereo recordings.
 Just before his death, Cantelli recorded the final three movements of Beethoven's Symphony No. 5 in stereo for EMI, but did not record the first movement, due to a construction project outside London's Kingsway Hall.
 In recent years, many performances from broadcasts and recording sessions with the NBC Symphony, from 1949 to 1954, have been made available.

 Legacy

-There are streets named after Cantelli in several Italian cities, and in Brazil.
+There are streets named after Cantelli in several Italian cities, and in Brazil (São Paulo city's South Zone).
 In 1998, Novara's city conservatory was named after him.

+The Guido Cantelli Conservatory in Novara.